cynaax/lain-i3wm/README.md

 ``oomox`` just because

-``pywalfox`` edits the firefox css to that of the colours pywal generated
+``pywalfox`` uses the ThemeAPI from Mozilla that allows Firefox work with the generated colours from `pywal`

 ``ranger`` terminal based file manager, just because